-HANOI, Vietnam (AP) — Vietnamese protesters have clashed with police over a proposed law on special economic zones they fear will be dominated by Chinese investors, while the National Assembly on Monday to put the legislation on hold for several months.
+HANOI, Vietnam (AP) — Vietnamese protesters clashed with police over a proposed law on special economic zones they fear will be dominated by Chinese investors, while the National Assembly on Monday to put the legislation on hold for several months.

-State media say police in the south central province of Binh Thuan on Sunday night used tear gas and water cannons but failed to prevent protesters from entering a government building they later vandalized.
+State media reported that police in the south central province of Binh Thuan on Sunday night used tear gas and water cannons but failed to prevent protesters from entering a government building they later vandalized.

-A provincial government official said authorities dispersed the crowd shortly after midnight Sunday.
+A provincial government official said authorities dispersed the crowd shortly after midnight.

-The law would set regulations for the special economic zones of Van Dong, Bac Van Phong and Phu Quoc.
+The law would set regulations for the special economic zones of Van Don, Bac Van Phong and Phu Quoc.
 It was originally scheduled to be passed this week, but the government said over the weekend that the law which was designed to give a “boost to development and institutional experiments” to the regions would be delayed to allow more research.

-Demonstrations also took place Sunday throughout the country including the capital, Hanoi, and in Ho Chi Minh City.
+Demonstrations also took place Sunday throughout the country including in Hanoi and in Ho Chi Minh City.

 A local police officer in Tuy Phong District in Binh Thuan province said traffic on Highway 1 through the area was moving early Monday after it was blocked by the protesters for more than 10 hours.